 What is Strong Customer Authentication (SCA)?

-- A subscription payment
+- An initial subscription payment

 How your clients authenticate payments

-What happens if your client cannot find the email
+What happens if your client cannot find the email?

 Next steps and additional support